magento/devdocs/guides/v2.0/howdoi/checkout/checkout_edit_form.md

 {%endhighlight%}

 <div class="bs-callout bs-callout-info" id="info">
-<p>Original templates of all form field types are located in the <code>app/code/Magento/Ui/view/base/web/templates/form/element</code> directory.</p>
+<p>The original templates of all form field types are located in the <code>app/code/Magento/Ui/view/base/web/templates/form/element</code> directory.</p>
 </div>

 ## Specify the new template in layout {#layout}